kibetamos/django_api/README.md

          git clone git@github.com:kibetamos/django_api.git

-3. Activate the virtual environment.
-Use the appropriate command based on your operating system:
+3. Activate the Virtual Environment: Depending on your operating system, activate the virtual environment :

 - For Unix/Linux:
   ```